Collection Development Policy

 Media Library: The Media Library houses the library’s LP albums and CD’s as well as musical scores.

-Curriculum Collection and Children’s Literature Collection: The Curriculum Collection, housed in the Curriculum Classroom consists of (1) selected textbooks adopted by the Texas State Board of Education for use in local public schools where Southwestern students do their student teaching, and (2) other materials to support the curriculum (including practice teaching) of the Education Department.
-The Children’s Literature Collection supports the academic program of the Education Department.
+Curriculum Collection and Children’s Literature Collection: The Curriculum Collection, housed in the Curriculum Classroom, includes materials to support coursework and practice teaching of the Education Department.
+The Children’s Literature Collection also supports the academic program of the Education Department.

 Special Collections and Archives: The Special Collections Department holds a number of large collections, including the Edward A. Clark Texana Collection, the papers of Senator John Tower, the J. Frank Dobie Collection, the Brown Collection, and the Jackson-Greenwood Collection.
 There are also many works related to Methodism as well as numerous Bibles and hymnals.
-Materials for Special Collections are generally acquired as gifts only, and include rare books, manuscripts, photographs, artifacts, and the papers and memorabilia of prominent individuals who are related to the university, Methodism, or Texas.
+Materials for Special Collections are generally acquired as gifts only, and include rare books, manuscripts, photographs, artifacts, and the papers and memorabilia of prominent individuals who are related to the university or that enhance existing collection strengths.

 The department also houses those university records that are retired to Special Collections as well as some items that the department actively collects.
 Materials include university catalogs, university publications, student yearbooks, photographs, student publications, records of early literary societies, and papers and memorabilia of some past university administrators and professors.
 Special Collections also maintains the archives of the Alpha Chi Honorary Society, which was founded at Southwestern University.